 - Place the liquid mixture into a large glass mixing bowl or a KitchenAid Mixer (which is what I used).

-- Add 5 1/2 cups all-purpose flour (one at a time) to the liquid mixture and combine well.
+- Add 5 1/2 cups of all-purpose flour (one at a time) to the liquid mixture and combine well.

 - When all the ingredients are blended together, place the dough into a lightly greased glass bowl and cover it with a clean linen kitchen towel.
 The towel will help keep the dough warm and help the dough to rise quicker.